Product Information

 SocialDescription

-Zuni potter Kallen Quetawki hand crafted this wonderful Owl using traditional techniques of hand coiling and hand painting.
+Zuni potter Kallen Quetawki made this outstanding Owl using traditional techniques of hand coiling and hand painting.
 A unique addition is any pottery or Native American art collection.
 Signed

 Artist card included